 - Heads of Year are responsible for the care, welfare, behaviour and progress of all children in their Year.
-They provide pastoral support, guidance and advice to Class and Subject Teachers involved with the children in their Year. - Heads of Year are responsible for monitoring the attendance of their year group on a weekly basis and for acting in line with Attendance Policy to address and concerns regarding a pupil's attendance; this involves working with the EWO to address issues with attendance. - Heads of Year are also responsible for working within the Rewards and Sanctions policy to ensure that students within their year group are making the best possible academic progress.
+They provide pastoral support, guidance and advice to Class and Subject Teachers involved with the children in their Year. - Heads of Year are responsible for monitoring the attendance of their year group on a weekly basis and for acting in line with Attendance Policy to address and concerns regarding a pupil's attendance; this involves working with the EWO to address issues with attendance. - Heads of Year are also responsible for working within the Behaviour policy to ensure that students within their year group are making the best possible academic progress.
 This includes monitoring and intervening where necessary.
-Heads of Year are also responsible for ensuring that Form Tutors and Subject Tutors also work within the Rewards and Sanctions policy when managing students within their year group - Heads of Year are responsible for delivering collective worship to their year group on a weekly basis and for ensuring that Form Tutors also deliver daily collective worship. - Heads of Year are also responsible for liaising with in house learning mentors to provide pastoral support for students (See appendix A) and also for referring to external agencies to provide support for students and families where necessary.
-E.g. through the EHA referral system. - Heads of Year (and SENCO) are also responsible for the running of the duty team on their given day.
+Heads of Year are also responsible for ensuring that Form Tutors and Subject Tutors also work within the Rewards and Sanctions policy when managing students within their year group - Heads of Year are responsible for delivering collective worship to their year group on a weekly basis and for ensuring that Form Tutors also deliver daily collective worship. - Heads of Year are also responsible for liaising with external agencies to provide support for students and families where necessary.
+E.g. through the EHA referral system. - Heads of Year are also responsible for the running of the duty team on their given day.
 The Duty Leader must ensure that all members of the team know where to stand on duty and are supervising the students.
-The Duty Leader is responsible for challenging members of their team who fail to supervise students properly whilst on duty. - Heads of Year are also responsible for liaising with lower/upper schools to ensure a smooth transition of pupils to/from upper and lower schools.
+The Duty Leader is responsible for challenging members of their team who fail to supervise students properly whilst on duty. - Heads of Year are also responsible for liaising with primary schools and further education providers to ensure a smooth transition of pupils to/from Goldington Academy.